There’s a slight chill in the air and the days are getting shorter. This can only mean one thing: Fall is here!

 Nothing says fall in San Diego like visiting a pumpkin patch with the whole family!
 Whether you’re out to bring home a giant prize or you just want one small enough to fit your child’s palm, you’ll find it in the city.
 By the end of October, some pumpkin patches close their doors, but you can still find plenty of spots with their doors wide open.

 For a quintessential autumn experience, check out Julian Mining Company.
-Located in Julian, it's long been the go-to location for gold and gem mining in the city.
+Located in Julian/Wynola, it’s long been the go-to location for gold and gem mining in the city.
 In the fall, the 25-acre spread also turns into a pumpkin patch, berry and apple picking station!
+Give them a call at 951-313-0166 or check out their Facebook page.

 In addition, you’ll also find tractor-drawn hayrides, cider pressing, axe throwing exhibits, and farm animals.
 You can even shop at a seasonal store called “The Farmer’s Wife.”